Project status: Closed

-The ACT Government is looking to address paving issues caused by tree roots at Charnwood shops to improve safety and amenity for everyone who uses them.
+The ACT Government is progressing with work to address paving uplift caused by it being too close to tree roots at Charnwood shops.

-In response, the ACT Government is now looking at longer term solutions on these issues:
+In response, the ACT Government is addressing these issues by:

-There are a number of well-established and healthy deciduous London Plane trees growing around Charnwood shops, including in traffic islands in the car park and in the pedestrian pavement.
+There are a number of well-established and healthy deciduous London Plane trees growing around Charnwood shops.
 These provide shade for shoppers and contribute positively to the environment.
 However, they also cause issues to the surrounding pavement by causing it to lift.
 When this damage occurs in a highly frequented area such as the front of a busy supermarket there is a higher risk of the damage presenting a trip hazard.

 The ACT Government undertook work in late 2020 to install a special treatment near some trees to allow water penetration to the roots and minimise surrounding pavement damage.
 Repair work was also most recently undertaken to pavers in June 2021.
 However, as the tree roots continue to grow there will be ongoing issues.